tumrabert/Cloud_Midterm_Project/README.md

 2. Run `terraform init` to initialize.
 3. Run `mv terraform.tfvars.example terraform.tfvars` to rename .example in to .tfvars
 4. Change variables in file `terraform.tfvars` whatever you want.

+    EC2 AMI specfication is **Ubuntu Server 22.04 LTS(HVM) 64 bit**

-    (Not Guarantee that If you change AMI,This Deployment still working or not.)
+    (Not Guarantee that If you change AMI, Deployment would be trigger error.)

 5. Run `terraform apply` TO Apply module.
 6. Enter `yes` when this promted was shown.